040code/040code/_posts/2017-11-24-runners-on-the-spot.md

 ## Introduction

 [GitLab CI](https://about.gitlab.com/features/gitlab-ci-cd/) is a first class citinzen in GitLab to enable continuous integration and delivery to your project.
-Builds are orchestrated via the [GitLab Runners](https://docs.gitlab.com/runner/) which is an agent registred to your GitLab.
+Builds are orchestrated via the [GitLab Runners](https://docs.gitlab.com/runner/) which is an agent registered to your GitLab.
 The agent can run jobs (builds) via docker containers or local shell execution.
 Looking for a place to hosts the build we came across to run them on AWS using spot instances and auto-scaling.
 So we can keep the costs low by using the cheap spot instances, and only scale in case a build is requested.

 On the GitLab blog the article: [Autoscale  GitLab CI runners and save 90% on EC2 costs,](https://about.gitlab.com/2017/11/23/autoscale-ci-runners/) explains how to setup the runners on AWS.
 But the setup is al lot of manual work, besides setting up infrastructure manually is error-prone.
 It is also a bad practice which we can avoid easily using tools like CloudFormation or Terraform.
-This artical explains how to set up GitLab Runners ons AWS spot instances with [Hashicorp Terraform](https://www.terraform.io/).
+This article explains how to set up GitLab Runners ons AWS spot instances with [Hashicorp Terraform](https://www.terraform.io/).
 The Terraform module for the GitLab spot instance runner is available on [GitHub](https://github.com/npalm/tf-aws-gitlab-runner).

 <a href="#">
     <img src="{{ site.baseurl }}/assets/2017-12-05_runners-on-the-spot/img/gitlab-runner.png" alt="GitLab Runner">
 </a>

 Before we start a few details about the GitLab runners.
 To execute the builds, GitLab use an agent to orchestrate the build with docker machine.
-A docker machine creates instances with docker engine to run docker contianers.
+A docker machine creates instances with docker engine to run docker containers.
 The first step for setting up a runner is to register a new runner.
 Currently GitLab does not provide a fully automated way.
 So the first step is manually.

 ## Creating infrastructure for the runners
 Open you GitLab Project and lookup the token to register a runner.
 Beware there are project local tokens and global token.
 Next, we using a docker container to register a runner.